Posts Tagged continuous-delivery

 Unlocking Spinnaker With Pulumi

 Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
 This makes it a perfect fit for Pulumi to unleash the power of Spinnaker and its continuous delivery capabilities to all of the providers that Pulumi supports today and in the future.
-We have written a developer guide showing you how to install the plugin in your Spinnaker instance and start using it right away.

 Read more →

-Managing AWS Credentials on CI/CD - Part 3
+Managing AWS Credentials on CI/CD: Part 3

-Managing AWS Credentials on CI/CD - Part 3
+Managing AWS Credentials on CI/CD: Part 3

 This article is the third part of a series on best practices for securely managing AWS credentials on CI/CD.
 In this article, we cover the last leg of the continuous delivery process to update your AWS resources and how to store sensitive data using Pulumi securely.